Pittsburgh-NEH-Institute/Institute-Materials-2020/call/call-for-applications-original.md

 permalink: /call/
 ---

-# Call for Applications (updated 2022-01-15)
+# Call for Applications
 ## Advanced digital editing: modeling the text and making the edition

-### A summer 2022 NEH Institute for Advanced Topics in the Digital Humanities
+### A summer 2020 NEH Institute for Advanced Topics in the Digital Humanities

 #### Application deadline
-Applications are due **Friday, February 25, 2022**.
-Applicants will be notified of acceptance by **Monday, March 18, 2022**.
+Applications are due **Friday, February 28, 2020**.
+Applicants will be notified of acceptance by **Monday, March 23, 2020**.

-Institute dates: **Monday, July 11 through Friday, July 22, 2022**.
+Institute dates: **Monday, July 6 through Friday, July 17, 2020**.
-Arrival: Sunday, July 10, 2022
-Departure: Saturday, July 23, 2022

 #### Synopsis

-The University of Pittsburgh is pleased to invite applications to an NEH Institute for Advanced Topics in the Digital Humanities for summer 2022 entitled Advanced digital editing: modeling the text and making the edition.
+The University of Pittsburgh is pleased to invite applications to an NEH Institute for Advanced Topics in the Digital Humanities for summer 2020 entitled Advanced digital editing: modeling the text and making the edition.
 The target audience for this two-week workshop is textual scholars who are already comfortable editing their digital texts in TEI XML or comparable alternatives; the goal of the Institute is to assist them in moving beyond textual editing to imagining, creating, and publishing research-driven, theoretically and methodologically innovative digital editions.

 #### Rationale